Interview with Frederick James Bark

 Description

-Frederick was born near Lincoln.
+Frederick was born near Lincoln and grew up about two miles from RAF Scampton.
 He was five years old at the beginning of the Second World War.
-He grew up about two miles from RAF Scampton.
 He recalls waving to crew as they left.
-He also recalls going with soldiers from the Lincolnshire regiment headquarters and being shown how to use mortars and Bren guns and do map reading.
-Frederick’s brother-in-law was an airman, originally used to fly out at RAF Binbrook in the latter part of the war, and had been in the Birmingham fire service.
-Frederick explains the effect that the anxiety of waiting for aircrew to return that his sister went through.
+He also recalls going with soldiers from the Lincolnshire regiment headquarters and being shown how to use mortars and Bren guns, as well as map reading.
+Frederick’s brother-in-law was an airman who originally used to fly out at RAF Binbrook in the latter part of the war and had been in the Birmingham fire service.
+Frederick explains the effect that the anxiety had on his sister, when waiting for aircrew to return.

 Creator